Both methods use 5mm or US size 8 needles, and standard DK yarn or even Aran:

 CO approx 32 stitches onto one needle,

-Work in 2 x 2 rib (k2,p2)
+Work in 2 x 2 rib (k2,p2) for approx 3" or desired length,

 Cast off, and stitch up sides to form a tube with a large eye needle, weaving in ends...